vtsynergy/MetaMorph/metamorph-generators/opencl/docs/tutorials/ExistingApplication.md

 ## Remove existing cl_program and cl_kernel variables and initialization
 MetaCL manages `cl_program` and `cl_kernel` variables on a per-queue basis.
 In most uses there should no longer be a need for raw access to them (and if there is, such power-users can extract their values from the management struct).

-Additionally, MetaCL generates a single initialization function per output file (`meta_gen_opencl_<filename>_init()`), which triggers program loading, program building, and kernel creation.
+Additionally, MetaCL generates a single initialization function per output file (`metacl_<filename>_init()`), which triggers program loading, program building, and kernel creation.
 This should not typically be manually called, but rather is called implicitly when the generated module is registered to MetaMorph, and each time MetaMorph is switched to a new device thereafter.

 ## Set the kernel build arguments string for each kernel file
 Since `cl_programs` no longer need to be explicitly managed by the user, a mechanism is needed to ensure that any custom build arguments necessary to tweak the JIT compilation of the kernels can still be provided.
 Currently, this mechanism is provided on a per-kernel-file basis via `extern char *` variables.
 These are named according to the input file with the following convention:

-`__meta_gen_opencl_<input filename>_custom_args`
+`__metacl_<input filename>_custom_args`

 Any custom compiler arguments provided to the MetaCL invocation (such as `-I` include search paths or `-D` defines), as well as optimization flags (such as `-cl-fast-relaxed-math`) should be incorporated into a single C string, and the associated variable pointed to it.
 Each input file that must be JIT compiled with custom arguments must be separately assigned, though if the arguments are the same they may be pointed to the same C string.